ChrisH2727/Milestone-3/README.md

 While individule radioactive sources do not pose a risk to health of students using them, collectively and in the wrong hands they could become a danger to the student community and security risk.

-It is therefore crutial that the scientific staff contol student or accademic staff usage of these radioactive sources.
+It is therefore crutial that the scientific staff contol student or academic staff usage of these radioactive sources.

 **[Access the application here.](https://isotope-3.herokuapp.com/)**